mermaid/HolimanDotOrg/_posts/2017-09-14-fire-orange-joy-con.md

 Done!
 That was simple!

-Now just take apart a set of Joy-Con and replace the parts (iFixit has a pretty good guide).
+Now just take apart a set of Joy-Con and replace the parts ([look on youtube for tutorials on how to take them apart](https://www.youtube.com/watch?v=unZABUO5w60)).

 P.S.
 I also make a YouTube video documenting this experiment